jcsteh/osara/readme.md

 #### Track/Item Parameters
 To access the parameter list for a track or an item, select the track or item you wish to work with.
-Then, press alt+p (OSARA: View parameters for current track/item/FX (depending on focus)).
+Then, press Alt+p (OSARA: View parameters for current track/item/FX (depending on focus)).

 #### FX Parameters
 Many effects are unfortunately either partially or completely inaccessible.